 PERMITTED ENCROACHMENTS INTO BUILDING HEIGHT LIMIT All roof decks above the upper floor shall be subject to a Conditional Use Permit.
 Encroachments beyond the maximum building height limit shall be reviewed as part of the Site Development Permit process.
 All new development and additions which result in additional building height shall be staked with story poles as part of the review process, and abide by the following regulations.
-All encroachments beyond the maximum building height shall be included in the staking Mechanical Equipment Screening & Chimneys Up to 42" above maximum height if setback 5 feet from face of building and not exceeding 5 percent of horizontal roof area.

-Elevators Not Providing Access to Roof Decks Up to 42" above maximum height if setback minimum of 5 feet from face of building and not exceeding 5 percent of horizontal roof area.
-ROOF DECKS - Conditionally permitted only within the interior portion of the couplet (within PCH and Del Prado) • Guardrail 42" guardrail required in accordance with Uniform Building Code; conditionally permitted to exceed maximum building height if setback 5 feet from roof edge.
-Roof decks require a Conditional Use Permit Stairwells and Elevators Providing Access to Roof Decks Conditionally permitted if setback minimum of 5 feet from face of building
+All Mechanical Equipment Screening & Chimneys Up to 42" above maximum height if setback 5 Elevators Not Providing Access to Roof Decks Up to 42" above maximum height if setback minimum of 5 feet from face of building and not exceeding 5 percent of horizontal ROOF DECKS - Conditionally permitted only within the interior portion of the couplet (within PCH and Del Prado) • Guardrail 42" guardrail required in accordance with Uniform Building Code; conditionally permitted to exceed maximum building height if setback 5 feet from roof edge.
+Roof decks require a Conditional Use Permit Stairwells and Elevators Providing Access to Roof Conditionally permitted if setback minimum of 5 feet from face of building and Golden Lantern shall comply with the design standards described below: See Insert B on following page for replacement text.